 World War II involved many countries around the globe fighting against each other, including the UK.
 It lasted six years, from 1939-1945.

-Life during the war was very difficult.
-Today, we mark special days to remember the many millions of people who fought, and died during World War II.
+Life during the Second World War was very difficult.
+Today, we mark special days to remember the many millions of people who fought and died during World War II.

 Top 10 facts